 Potential students will have to follow a simple 2-step registration/enrolment procedure by creating an account for the Moodle platform while a system administrator give them access to the language course of their preference.

-The training material will be available in six languages (Danish, English, German, Greek, Norwegian and Portuguese) offering the flexibility of distance learning.
+The training material, available in six languages (Danish, English, German, Greek, Norwegian and Portuguese) offers the flexibility of distance learning.
 The content is organized in six stand-alone modules aiming to respond to learning objectives for training, awareness raising and/or attitude change in the areas of Human Rights, Communication, Stress Management, Transition to Adulthood, Sexual Health, Ageing.

 Each stand-alone module is provided in the form of a “book” divided in chapters / sub-chapters.
 It also includes glossary of terms, suggestions on related to the theme/topic activities and, in most cases, external resources (embedded in the “book”).The modules are completed with a forum discussion function and contain evaluation instrumentation for the three phases of the learners’ interaction with the modules contents.
 Learners’ responses to these short questionnaires will be used to upgrade the contents, the method of presentation and the method of delivery of the ELPIDA Course.

-Course facilitation will be done, for the English version, by the responsible module development/partner.
-For the linguistic versions, responsible will be the language partners who will act as an intermediary between the learners and the content developer.
+For the English version, the responsible module development/partner facilitates the course.
+For the linguistic versions, responsible are the language partners who act as an intermediary between the learners and the content developer.

-The project partners believe that knowledge to be gained through this educational platform will have a positive impact on people with ID and will contribute to a better transition to adulthood, social inclusion, and better quality of life in general.
+The project partners believe that knowledge gained/to be gained through this educational platform has a positive impact on people with ID and contributes to a better transition to adulthood, social inclusion, and better quality of life in general.